markert/fili.js/README.md

 // useful to get impuls response
 // does not change the state of the filter (no impact on z) var simulation = filter.simulate([1,0,0,0,0,0,0,0,0,0,0]);

+// get the step response of the filter for 100 samples
+// returns the filter output, max and min of the ripple
+// filter.impulseResponse(100) does the same for an impulse. var stepResponse = filter.stepResponse(100);
 ```

 Limitations: